nikolamicic21/spring-boot-multiple-hierarchical-contexts/README.md

 _spring-boot-starter_.
 Resulting `pom.xml` file should
 look like the one on the [link](https://github.com/nikolamicic21/spring-boot-multiple-hierarchical-contexts/blob/main/pom.xml).

-There are two different packages in the application:
+There are two different packages in the application

 - **web** package
 - **data** package